View free policies procedures examples from all manuals. No obligation, no credit card!

 What are you doing to build a learning organization?
 Do you project a negative attitude about education and learning on the company’s time and dime?
 If that is the case, then your peers and subordinates might just have a negative attitude toward trying anything new or different.
 In today’s competitive climate, are inflexible and non-adapting workers really the human resource asset you need to succeed?

-Once you realize why you need to promote learning in your organization, the next question is what kind of classes, seminars, or training can mutually benefit the company and the employee.
+Once you realize why you need to promote a learning organization, the next question is what kind of classes, seminars, or training can mutually benefit the company and the employee.
 We will discuss what types of learning to pursue in our next article.